 Delaware Men's Education Network (MEN) is a collaboration of campus, military and community-based organizations working to develop and sustain best practices for engaging men in sexual and domestic violence prevention.
-Delaware MEN provides training and technical assistance to the partner organizations in order to assist their efforts, as well as provides a collaborative space for discussion and support of partner organization work.
+Delaware MEN provides training and technical assistance to partner organizations to aid their efforts, as well as provide a collaborative space for discussion and support of partner organization work.

 As part of an ongoing effort since 2004 to engage men and boys in promoting healthy relationships, the Delaware Coalition Against Domestic Violence hosted a special “Call to Men” Roundtable Event in 2010 led by DCADV’s long-term partner, Tony Porter of the national A CALL TO MEN organization.

-Over 50 men and a small caucus of women from across the state gathered to discuss the connection between acts of domestic violence and community norms that promote hypermasculinity, violence, and inequality in relationships, as well as strategies that both challenge such norms and replace them with ones that promote concepts of healthy manhood, equality, and respect.
+Over 50 men and a small caucus of women from across the state gathered to discuss the connection between acts of domestic violence and community norms that promote hypermasculinity, violence, and inequality in relationships.
+The group posed strategies to challenge these norms and replace them with ones that promote healthy manhood, equality, and respect.

-Community members enthusiastically responded to a call to action that was made during the event, and the Delaware Men’s Education Network was born.
+Community members enthusiastically responded to the call to action and the Delaware Men’s Education Network was born.

 This work is part of a larger effort in Delaware to prevent domestic violence and promote healthy relationships.